guillermochalliol/react-modal/README.md

 description: "Portals allow you to render to a place outside of a component from within a component.
 Think of a contextual nav bar or side nav."
 ---

-Another nice feature React is something called a Portal.
+"..Another nice feature React is something called a Portal.
 You can think of the portal as a separate mount point (the actual DOM node which your app is put into) for your React app.
 A common use case for this is going to be doing modals.
 You'll have your normal app with its normal mount point and then you can also put different content into a separate mount point (like a modal or a contextual nav bar) directly from a component.
-Pretty cool!
+Pretty cool!.."
+Brian Holt

 First thing, let's go into index.html and add a separate mount point: